Independent Clans

 What they actually do: The Followers run temples, shelters, and networks of dependency.
 They provide what people want — drugs, information, protection, exotic experiences — and collect what people can pay, eventually escalating to political leverage, blackmail material, and long-term servitude.
 They are extraordinarily patient.
 A Setite temple established in a city in 1940 may not call in its debts until 1990, when the mortal politician it has cultivated over decades finally reaches a position of real power.

 Relationship with other Kindred: Every Kindred faction distrusts the Followers of Set, and with reason.
 The Camarilla tolerates them because the alternative — openly hunting them — is expensive, and because Setite information networks are genuinely useful.
 The Sabbat has a complicated relationship (the Cainite Heresy that the Sabbat uses actually derives partly from Setite-corrupted Christian theology; the Followers are not subtle about how much they find this amusing).
 The Ashirra views them with deep theological suspicion but recognizes their intelligence value.
+The Giovanni occasionally cooperate with them on projects involving the Shadowlands’ Egyptian elements, though both sides are cautious.

 Sunlight weakness: The Followers of Set have an intensified sunlight weakness — they take one additional health level of damage from sunlight and suffer penalties in any well-lit environment (not just sunlight).
 Even bright artificial light can impose dice penalties.
 This makes them creatures of extremely deep darkness.